 With your company’s research and support, a business traveler can safely navigate their travel itinerary.
 To help your employee stay up to date on the latest health information, we suggest the following:

-- Rely on Christohperson’s pre-trip travel hub.
-This page provides reliable resources and updates for the most current entry restrictions, health and safety protocols, and travel news.
+- Rely on Christohperson’s travel advisors.
+Our advisors can provide reliable resources and updates for the most current entry restrictions, health and safety protocols, and travel news.

 - Check the Centers for Disease Control and Prevention’s travel website.
 There you’ll find traveler advice, a disease directory, and frequently asked questions that are beneficial for any traveler on the site.